OliverEvans96/instant-docs/src/pages/docs/modeling-data.md

 - Add indexes, unqiue constraints, and relationship-types
 - Lock down your schema for production

-We’ll build a micro-twitter to illustrate.
+We’ll build a micro-blog to illustrate.
 Our aim is to create the following data model:

 ```javascript
 users {